-- Know that forces can be pulls, pushes, twists or bends which are measured in Newtons. - 2.
-Understand that unbalanced forces change the motion of an object. - 3.
-Know that gravity is a force pulling
+- Know that forces can be pulls, pushes, twists or bends which are measured in Newtons. - Understand that unbalanced forces change the motion of an object.

-- can donate electrons.
-Know that when sodium loses an electron it becomes positive and when chlorine gains an electron it becomes negative. - Recognise and construct representations of atomic models limited to dot and cross diagrams. - Use chemical symbols to write the formulae of elements and simple compounds. - 5.
-Describe how to get the sodium and chlorine back by electrolysis with the positive sodium being attracted to the negative electrode. - Know the names of other chemical bonds limited to covalent and metallic bonds.
+- sodium loses an electron it becomes positive and when chlorine gains an electron it becomes negative. - 3.
+Recognise and construct representations of atomic models limited to dot and cross diagrams. - 4.
+Use chemical symbols to write the formulae of elements and simple compounds. - Describe how to get the sodium and chlorine back by electrolysis with the positive sodium being attracted to the negative electrode. - Know the names of other chemical bonds limited to covalent and metallic bonds.